 Leverage tools for creating a study plan

 If keeping a paper and pen schedule is not helpful to you, consider other ways for keeping your studies on track.
-Take advantage of study planner apps, like My Study Planner, available for smart phones and tablets, which can help you manage your study schedules.v>
+Use a calendar app and set reminders when it’s time to start and end your study session.
+There are also a number of study planner apps like My Study Planner and myHomework, which can help you manage your study schedules.v>

 Learn more about online degrees, their start dates, transferring credits, availability of financial aid, and more by contacting the universities below.